 - In 2011 she led the effort to protect our state waters from catastrophic oil spill risks (HB 1186) and she has been a leading proponent of removing derelict fishing gear from the Sound.

-Additionally, through the state’s capital construction budget, clean-up of toxics in Port Gamble Bay will be accelerated and various regional drinking water infrastructure projects will be delivered.
+- Secured funding for the clean-up of toxics in Port Gamble Bay and regional drinking water infrastructure projects will be delivered.

 Before her election to the House, Christine served two terms on the Bainbridge Island City Council.